RedisLabs/redislabs-docs/content/rs/databases/redis-on-flash/_index.md

 {{<note>}} The Redis Enterprise Software database persistent and ephemeral storage should be on different disks, either local or attached. {{</note>}}

-Once these requirements are met, you can create and manage both Redis on Flash databases and all-RAM databases in the same cluster.
+Once these requirements are met, you can create and manage both Auto Tiering databases and all-RAM databases in the same cluster.

-When you begin planning the deployment of Redis on Flash in production, we recommend working closely with the Redis technical team for sizing and performance tuning.
+When you begin planning the deployment of Auto Tiering in production, we recommend working closely with the Redis technical team for sizing and performance tuning.